aaron-grau/curic/rails/readings/setup.md

 up-to-date.
 Then run `rails db:test:prepare` to read the `db/schema.rb` and construct the test db.

-If you're using `sqlite3`, You should know that if your test db ever talks back, you can delete it with `rm db/test.sqlite3`.
+If you're using `sqlite3`, you should know that if your test db ever talks back, you can delete it with `rm db/test.sqlite3`.

 ## Setting up Guard